 Charles Young was born to ex-slaves in Mays Lick, Kentucky in 1864.
 His father, Gabriel, served in the Union Army during the Civil War.
 At the age of twenty, Charles Young was appointed to the United States Military Academy at West Point.
 In 1889 he became the third African American to graduate from the Academy.

-As a second lieutenant Young’s assignment options were limited to the four Buffalo Soldier regiments then stationed in Nebraska, Utah, and Montana.
-After serving five years on the “Western Front” with the 9th and 10th Cavalry Regiments, Young left to become a professor of Military Science and Tactics for four years, between 1894 and 1898, at all-black Wilberforce University in Ohio where he became close lifetime friends with fellow faculty member W.E.B.
+As a second lieutenant, Young’s assignment options were limited to the four Buffalo Soldier regiments then stationed in Nebraska, Utah, and Montana.
+After serving five years on the “Western Front” with the 9th and 10th Cavalry Regiments, Young left to become a professor of Military Science and Tactics for four years, between 1894 and 1898, at all-black Wilberforce University in Ohio, where he became close, lifetime friends with fellow faculty member W.E.B.
 DuBois.
-Young, an accomplished linguist, taught Latin, Greek, French, Spanish and German at the school as well as military science.
+Young, an accomplished linguist, taught Latin, Greek, French, Spanish and German as well as military science.

-When the United States entered World War I in 1917, many assumed Young, the highest ranking African American in the Army, would be given a prominent command even if it was only black troops.
-Instead he was declared physically unfit for duty due to high blood pressure.
-After a 500 mile horse ride from Ohio to Washington, D.C. to prove his fitness, Young was returned to active duty in 1918 and was promoted to Colonel.
+When the United States entered World War I in 1917, many assumed Young, the highest ranking African American in the Army, would be given a prominent command.
+Instead, he was declared physically unfit for duty due to high blood pressure.
+After a 500-mile horse ride from Ohio to Washington, D.C. to prove his fitness, Young was returned to active duty in 1918 and promoted to colonel.
 He was later appointed United States military attaché to Liberia.
 Colonel Charles Young died in 1922 while visiting Lagos, the capital of British Nigeria.
 He was interred in Lagos with full honors by British troops.
 However his body was returned to the United States in 1923 and interred at Arlington National Cemetery.
 The eulogy was delivered by his friend W.E.B.
 DuBois.